 To hunt bison, you must possess a bison permit.
-You may obtain a bison permit through the big game drawing only once in vour lifetime.
+You may obtain a bison permit through the big game drawing only once in your lifetime.
+An exception to this once-in-a-lifetime bison rule is that you may purchase an over-the-counter permit for the Nine Mile unit (see page 34 for details).

-If you obtained a hunter's choice bison permit, you may use the weapon type listed on your permit to take one bison of either sex within the area and the season listed on your
+If you obtained a hunter's choice bison permit, you may use the weapon type listed on your permit to take one bison of either sex within the area and the season listed on your permit.